FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# EasyBuild @FredHutch Details
+# Engineering Decisions

-- NFS mounted /app on all systems (ro)
+- NFS mounted /app on all systems (nfs ro)
 - EasyBuild PREFIX owned by POSIX group
 - EASYBUILD ENV VARS to support group building
 - EasyBuild is easy-built; everything in /app
-- EasyBuilds done on a build host
+- EasyBuilds done on a build host (nfs rw)

 ---